NumlyYour life in numbers

 Where

-0.21 kg/mileAverage UK car emission factor (petrol); varies by vehicle type and efficiency
+0.21 kg/mileAverage New Zealand car emission factor (petrol); varies by vehicle type and efficiency

 Tips to improve your result